LeoXDXp/acs-rpm/Readme.md

 ACS and ACS ExtProd RPM in branch master
 ACE+TAO 6.3.0-<ACSVERSION> RPM in ace-tao branch.
-It has ACS patches applied to the source
+It has ACS patches applied to the source All has been done for CentOS 7 and above.

 # Repository
 A repo (and the .repo file for /etc/yum.repos.d/) can be found in http://repo.csrg.cl.